Admission and Scholarships

 98.45% percent of our Class of 2017 received academic merit scholarships varying in amount from $5,000 to $40,620 per year.

 Scholarship awards are based on the strength of a student’s academic success and aptitude.
-Starting with the Class of 2014, students receiving merit scholarships are required to maintain full-time status and a 2.95 minimum cumulative GPA from the completion of their first year studies.
+The Rising Advocate Scholarship requires students to remain in good academic standing (students must maintain a cumulative grade point average of 2.20 to remain in academic good standing).
+Students receiving other merit scholarships are required to maintain full-time status and a 2.95 minimum cumulative GPA from the completion of their first year studies.

 Peace Corps Paul D. Coverdell Fellows Program

 The Paul D. Coverdell Fellows program provides scholarship funding to returned Peace Corps volunteers who complete a degree-related co-op or clinic placement in an underserved American community while they pursue their studies.